Rohit-554/NewsAppFlutterCleanArtitecture/CONTRIBUTION.md

 - Go through the issues you want to work with
 - If you want to add on something, raise an issue
 - Make the changes according to the issues and then commit
-'''bash
-git add .
+> git add .
-git commit -m "Your commit"
+> git commit -m "Your commit"
-'''

 Step 6: Push the changes to your remote repository
-'''bash
-git push --set-upstream origin branch_name
+> git push --set-upstream origin branch_name
-'''bash

 ## Points to note